-Pat: Oh Marie, I think maybe, you were doing it for you... and you were so worried about what you wanted to express that you weren't thinking about anyone else, including your son. ...I-I think that's called narcissism.
+Pat: Oh Marie, I think maybe, you were doing it for you... and you were so worried about what you wanted to express that you weren't thinking about anyone else, including your son. ...I think that's called narcissism.

-"And by the way: sometimes the noodles in your lasagna are overcooked."
+- "And by the way: sometimes the noodles in your lasagna are overcooked."

-When Raymond gets insulted by Jerry Musso who doesn't like him and thinks he's mediocre and unremarkable, Robert, who for the entire episode has been annoyed at Ray for being so disbelieving that there exists a person in the world who doesn't like him, silently stalks up to the man, towering over him by a good two feet and has this moment of pure, distilled Big Brother Instinct kick in, and coldly gives Jerry a piece of his mind about Raymond.Robert: Hold it right there you little twerp.
+- When Raymond gets insulted by Jerry Musso who doesn't like him and thinks he's mediocre and unremarkable, Robert, who for the entire episode has been annoyed at Ray for being so disbelieving that there exists a person in the world who doesn't like him, decides to walk up to the jerk, lets his Big Brother Instinct kick in, and coldly gives Jerry a piece of his mind about Raymond.Robert: Hold it right there you little twerp.

 Jerry Musso: Who are you?

 Robert: Who am I?
 I'm someone who can crush you into a fine powder.
 That's who I am.
-Now, Ray Barone has more talent in the weird pimple on his neck that won't go away then you have in your entire body you oily, two-faced hack.
+Now, Ray Barone has more talent in the weird pimple on his neck that won't go away, than you have in your entire body you oily, two-faced hack.
 You only wish you could be Ray Barone because you will never come close to him as a writer, as a father, as a friend, or as a person. [turns away] Come on, Raymond.

 - Ray giving Marie and Frank a speech about how they can't ever appreciate anything he gives them at Christmas and that they should be grateful that he bothered to put any effort into gifts for them and calls them ungrateful and storms out.

-"The Lone Barone" Robert and Amy break-up after Robert gets his own place, the family tries to convince Robert to get back together with her and blames Raymond for causing them to break-up in the first place (after he joked about his marriage being a "prison") Robert tells them it's not their place to decide for him:Robert: I don't need any more advice OK?
+- "The Lone Barone" Robert and Amy break-up after Robert gets his own place, the family tries to convince Robert to get back together with her and blames Raymond for causing them to break-up in the first place (after he joked about his marriage being a "prison") Robert tells them it's not their place to decide for him:Robert: I don't need any more advice OK?
 I have my own reasons for not wanting to get married just yet.

 Marie: Alright, what?

-Robert: You really want to know ma?
-Part of it is, i've lived with YOU for most of my life.
+Robert: You really want to know Ma?
+Part of it is, I've lived with YOU for most of my life.
 I've never been on my own, and I finally get my own place and Amy is already bringing me plants.
-I love Amy, but i'm not ready for plants
+I love Amy, but I'm not ready for plants!

 Marie: I think you're being selfish Robbie.